stackhpc/a-universe-from-nothing/README.rst

 Having a snapshot image saves us some time if we need to repeat the deployment.
-If working from a snapshot, create a new instance with the same dimensions as the Seed image and log in to it.
+If working from a snapshot, create a new instance with the same dimensions as the Seed image and log into it.
 Otherwise, continue working with the instance from `Deploying a Seed`_.

 .. code-block:: console